Written by Mal Webb

 But two more difference tones, if you try, can be heard

-At 2x minus y and 3x minus 2y, if you're a nerd
+At 2x minus y or 3x minus 2y, if you're a nerd

-Along with the Summation tones, they're kinds of Combination tones
+Well, along with the Summation Tones, they're kinds of Combination Tones

 They're also called Tartini tones, tuned like inverted overtones

-So if it's Equal Temperament, their tuning can be kinda bent
+So if it's equal temperament, their tuning can be kind of bent

-NARRATOR: While Notey, Noisy and Knowsy were busy discussing the
+NARRATOR: As Notey, Noisy and Knowsy were busy discussing the sonic complexit...

-NOTEY: Where have you been?
-The show's more than half way through
+NOTEY: The narrator?
+Well, where have you been?
+The show is more than halfway through.

 KNOWSY: Oh, g'day!
 I didn't see you there!
 When did you arrive?

-NOUGHTY: Well, I've actually been here the whole time.
+NOUGHTY: Aw, actually, I've been here the whole time.

-NOUGHTY: Well, like Notey and Noisy, I too have a sonic
+NOUGHTY: Well, the thing is, like Notey and Noisy, I too have a sonic proclivity, of sorts.

 It's pure silence that I adore